Fi

 Customer: Kuntien Eläkevakuutus (KEVA)

-Location: Linnankatu 54–60, Turku, Finland ››
+Location: Linnankatu 54–60, Turku, Finland

 Area: 16,000 m2

-In the conversion of the shipbuilding halls and rope factory in the old Aura River shipyard area into an arts academy and conservatory, new and old engage in interesting dialogue with each other and their environment.
-Our own age contributes its own layer as part of the living, rich and exciting whole.
-The Turku Arts Academy and Conservatory has also been recognised at an international level as an example of a successful process in which industrial areas on the edges of city centres, so-called brownfield areas, are transformed into environments for living and creative work.
+In converting the Aura River shipyard area shipbuilding halls and rope factory into an arts academy and conservatory, new and old engage in an interesting dialogue with each other and their environment.
+Our own time contributes its own verse as part of a vibrant, rich and exciting whole.
+The Turku Arts Academy and Conservatory has also been internationally recognised as an example of a successful process, in which industrial areas on the outskirts of city centres, so-called brownfield areas, are transformed into environments for living and creative work.

 www.turunkonservatorio.fi